Target Identification and Validation

 - Easily develop and perform high throughput target ID screens

 Identifying and characterizing promising therapeutic targets is the first step in the drug discovery process.
-Validating these targets then becomes critical before investing additional time and resources to development.
-Label-free binding technologies such as Bio-Layer Interferometry (BLI) and Surface Plasmon Resonance (SPR) systems are indispensable tools in both the target identification and validation processes, with high throughput binding screens quickly established.
+Validating these targets becomes critical before investing additional time and resources for further development.
+Label-free binding technologies such as Bio-Layer Interferometry (BLI) and Surface Plasmon Resonance (SPR) systems are indispensable tools in target identification and validation processes where high throughput binding screens can be quickly established.

-The Octet systems are used to identify binding targets and accurately characterize rates of complex formation (ka), complex stability (kd, dissociation) and affinities (KD)
+Octet® systems are used to identify binding targets and accurately characterize rates of complex formation (ka, association), complex stability (kd, dissociation) and affinities (KD)

 Large Molecules Kinetics Characterization

-The Octet family of instruments accurately measures kinetic constants by bringing the detection surface directly to the sample.
-This fluidics-free approach to label-free, real-time analysis streamlines laboratory workflow, expedites assay development, and allows for direct measurement of crude samples.
+The Octet® family of instruments accurately measures kinetic constants by bringing the detection surface directly to the sample.
+This fluidics-free approach to label-free, real-time analysis streamlines laboratory workflows, expedites assay development and allows for direct measurement of crude samples.

-Protein - Small Molecules and Peptide Kinetics & Affinity Characterization
+Protein - Small Molecules and Peptide Kinetics and Affinity Characterization

-Fragment-based drug design has become an increasingly popular platform for the identification of lead candidates in drug discovery programs.
-The detection and characterization of fragment binding events is facilitated by sensitive biophysical technologies capable of detecting low affinity interactions of low molecular weight compounds.
-The Pioneer FE has the necessary sensitivity and throughput to provide complete fragment screens on libraries of several thousand compounds in just a few weeks per target.
+Fragment-based drug design (FBDD) has become an increasingly popular platform for the identification of lead candidates in drug discovery programs.
+The detection and characterization of fragment binding events is facilitated by sensitive biophysical technologies capable of detecting low-affinity interactions of low molecular weight compounds.
+The Octet® SF3 system has the necessary sensitivity and throughput to provide complete fragment screens on libraries of several thousand compounds in just a few weeks per target.